 This project included the complete removal of all existing AV and television production equipment.
 The integrator installed an AMX DGX-1600 router, an AMX NX-1200 control processor, and 17 AMX touch panels.
 A new Biamp audio system was also installed.
 We moved all voting, request-to-speak, and microphone control to the individual touch panels installed at each location in the dais.
 We also built a custom voting system for the client and added a PC running a custom, web-based, signage application to display voting results.
 We configured the Biamp system to provide multi-zone audio to the chamber and audio feeds to the television production equipment.
 Speakers' timers were moved to AMX touch panels while preserving existing LED indicators.

-This project utilized over 60 of AMX’s N2400-series encoders and decoders to distribute HD and UHD video throughout their Electric Distribution Operations center.
-The use of network video equipment met the client’s requirements of both supporting UHD signals and consolidating as much AV equipment as possible in a datacenter.
-As part of this project we programmed a AMX NX processor to operate the facility’s AV equipment, configured several Cisco Catalyst 3850 switches, and configured several Biamp TesiraFORTE audio DSPs.
+This project utilized AMX’s N2400-series encoders and decoders to distribute HD and UHD video throughout the client's Electric Distribution Operations center.
+The use of network video equipment met the client’s requirements of both supporting UHD signals and consolidating as much AV equipment as possible in secure datacenter.

 We have programmed and configured several televison studios and combat theaters at the Army's National Training Center in California.
 Three studios are portable and are towed out into the desert during training with the other two fixed in a building.
 We provided the Army with a uniform control interface and workflow for both studio configurations.
 We also assisted with the design, configuration, documentation, and government acceptance testing portions of the project.